nextcloud/deck/docs/API.md

 #### List attachments {.ep-heading}

 Get a list of all card attachments.
-When api-Version `v1.0` is used, then this endpoint returns only attachments of type `deck_file`.
+When api version `v1.0` is used, then this endpoint returns only attachments of type `deck_file`.

 ##### Path